 - Extending range

 A vocal instructor teaches you the technical aspects of how to sing – things like how to breathe, how to support and project, how to get pleasing tone and good resonance, and how to sing smoothly across your entire range.
 A vocal coach helps you interpret your song, find your voice, make songs your own, and improve your performance.

 We all do both, and some teachers focus more on one or the other.
 If you know what you’re looking for, let us know and we’ll help select the teacher who’s the best fit for you.

 More Than Just Voice Lessons

 Sure, we teach people how to sing.
 But that’s really just the tool.
 What we really teach is personal growth.
 Belief in self.
 Possibility.
 Opportunity.
 Change.
 Crossing bridges.
 And learning how to learn.
 Adrienne talks about this in the video below.

-Yes, we do Skype lessons.
-We prefer to work with you in person if you’re nearby, but if not, we’re happy to meet online!
-We can meet on Google Hangouts, FaceTime, or Skype.
+Yes, some of us do Skype lessons.
+We usually prefer to work with you in person if you’re nearby, but if not, we’re happy to meet online!